alan-turing-institute/scivision/notes/workshop-19-April-2022.md

    - "By scientists for scientists"
    - Inspiration from https://huggingface.co/ but research focussed
    - Usable as a **demo tool**: easy integration with notebooks and few lines of code; simplicity
-   - Search engine for datasets and models
+   - Search engine/indexing for datasets and models
    - Stop "reinventing the wheel" in image data science

 ### Scivision python package and catalog features